EXPLAINER: Myanmar media defiant as junta cracks down - WTMJ

 Associated Press

-BANGKOK (AP) — Myanmar’s military-controlled government is seeking to suppress media coverage of protests against its seizure of power as journalists and ordinary citizens strive to inform people inside and outside of the country about what is happening.
+BANGKOK (AP) — Myanmar’s military-controlled government is cracking down on media coverage of protests against its seizure of power as journalists and ordinary citizens strive to inform people inside and outside of the country about what is happening.

-Authorities on Monday canceled the licenses of five local media outlets that had been offering extensive coverage of the protests, attempting to fully roll back such freedoms a decade after the country began its faltering transition toward democracy.
+Authorities raided two media companies on Tuesday and detained two people.
+On Monday they canceled the licenses of five local media outlets that had been offering extensive coverage of the protests, attempting to fully roll back such freedoms a decade after the country began its faltering transition toward democracy.

 The government has detained dozens of journalists since the Feb.
 1 coup, including Thein Zaw of The Associated Press.